charlesbickel/charlesbickel.github.io/index.md

 ---
 # Whoami
-I'm a cybersecurity professional with over a decade of experience specializing in Application Security and web application penetration testing.
-I built a scalable AppSec program from the ground up, integrating SAST, DAST, SCA, IAST, and secret scanning tools into the SDLC and CI/CD pipelines to enhance vulnerability detection and remediation across all stages of development and deployment.
+I'm a cybersecurity professional with over a decade of experience specializing in Application Security and penetration testing.
+I’m highly adaptable, deeply technical, and solutions-oriented, approaching challenges with an engineering mindset to deliver practical and effective outcomes.

-My achievements include selecting and implementing the STRIDE threat modeling methodology, curating and deploying tailored training videos for developers, and establishing a Security Champions program to promote a security-focused culture.
-I also bring experience in risk rating and leveraging data-driven metrics to prioritize security investments and demonstrate the business value of security initiatives, fostering alignment between technical teams and leadership.
+My achievements include building a scalable AppSec program from the ground up, integrating SAST, DAST, SCA, IAST, and secret scanning tools into the SDLC and CI/CD pipelines.
+I’ve also selected and implemented the STRIDE threat modeling methodology, curated and deployed tailored training videos for developers, and established a Security Champions program to promote a security-focused culture.
+Additionally, I bring experience in risk rating and using data-driven metrics to align technical efforts with organizational goals.

+I have extensive experience performing penetration tests on various types of web applications, APIs, and mobile applications in diverse environments, including cloud-native and hybrid architectures.
 I administrate the Cloudflare WAF and have experience working in AWS, GCP, and Azure cloud environments.
-Additionally, I’ve earned two CVEs and hold eWPT and eCPPT certifications, with plans to further expand my expertise by pursuing HackTricks ARTE certification.
+I hold eWPT and eCPPT certifications and am pursuing the HackTricks AWS Red Team Expert certification to deepen my expertise in cloud security.

 Outside of work, I co-lead the OWASP Cleveland Chapter, sharing knowledge with the security community through workshops and discussions.
-My background in IT, including Python automation and cloud security, gives me a well-rounded perspective on securing complex systems.
+I’m also interested in malware analysis and reverse engineering and am currently working toward the TCM Security Practical Malware Research Professional certification.

 ---